Lancaster pistol

-The Lancaster pistol is a multi-barrelled (2 or 4 barrels) handgun produced in England in the mid to late 19th century.
-It is chambered in a variety of centrefire pistol calibres—chiefly .38 S&W, .450 Adams, .455 Webley, and .577 inch.
-The designer, London gunsmith Charles Lancaster, began his career in 1847 as an apprentice to his father, Charles Sr. During the 1850s he invented oval bore rifling and the gas check bullet.
+The Lancaster pistol is a multi-barrelled handgun produced in 2 and 4 barrel configurations in England during the mid to late 19th century.
+It is chambered in a variety of centrefire pistol calibres—chiefly .38 S&W, .450 Adams, .455 Webley, .476 Enfield and .577 Snider, though most productions were in .455 Webley and .476 Enfield.
+The designer, London gunsmith Charles William Lancaster, began his career in 1847 after the death of his father, Charles Lancaster Senior.
+Charles Lancaster received a patent for oval bore rifling, a form of rifling which contains two opposing twisted grooves on each side of the barrel, which he used in Lancaster pistols.

 Description

-It is a modernised version of the pepper-box pistol popular in the early-mid 19th century.
-Unlike these earlier guns which had percussion cap ignition, the Lancaster was chambered for the more modern brass cartridges.
+The Lancaster is a modernized version of prior howdah pistols, popular in the mid 19th century.
+Unlike these earlier guns which had percussion cap ignition, the Lancaster was chambered for the more modern center-fire brass cartridges.
 The unique oval rifling also enabled it to fire .410 shotgun shells.
-It had a faster rate of fire than the standard-issue Adams revolver and was often fitted with a Tranter-type trigger to overcome the heavy pull of the revolving striker.
+It had a faster rate of fire than the standard-issue Adams revolver and was often fitted with a Tranter-type trigger to overcome the heavy pull of the revolving striker, a result of productions containing a double-action trigger.

-Sometimes classified as a howdah pistol, the Lancaster pistol enjoyed popularity with British officers in India and Africa during the British Raj, owing to its faster rate of fire and increased reliability over contemporary revolvers.
+Classified as a Howdah pistol, the Lancaster saw popularity with British officers in India and Africa during the British Raj, owing to its faster rate of fire and increased reliability over contemporary revolvers.
 It was highly prized by hunters and explorers for close range defense against big game, such as tigers or cape buffalo.
-Unlike revolvers, it does not leak gas when fired since there is no gap between the chamber and the barrel.
+Unlike contemporary revolvers, it did not leak gas when fired since there was no gap between the chamber and the barrel.
 One rare variant, made for the Maharajah of Rewa as a hunting weapon, took the form of a four barreled rifle.